victorgan/victorgan.github.io/_posts/2020-12-21-canonical-folders.markdown

 Because the system will invite you to curate a series of human-designed folders, I call them canonical folders.
 You'll craft these folders for yourself in a high-touch way so you'll know where everything is the same way you know where your cutlery is in your kitchen.

 ## How to Start using Canonical Folders
 Begin by lazily making canonical folders for the content you are storing.
-Do this only as needed.
+Do this only as needed and make the folders as specific as possible.

 Begin with 0.
 Once you reach 2 or higher, consider renumbering them to form a logical ordering.
 A great default order is the time that you created the folder.